Antiz96/arch-update/README.md

 Install the [arch-update](https://aur.archlinux.org/packages/arch-update "arch-update AUR package") AUR package (also check the list of optional dependencies for anything you may want or need).

+Alternative versions:

+- [arch-update-bin](https://aur.archlinux.org/packages/arch-update-bin): Arch-Update package including a pre-compiled binary for the systray applet, avoiding the need to compile it locally (only available for the `x86_64` architecture).
+The pre-compiled binary is distributed as a [release asset](https://github.com/Antiz96/arch-update/releases/latest) (`arch-update-tray-<release_version>-x86_64`) and can be reproduced from source (in the sense of [reproducible builds)(https://reproducible-builds.org/).
+See [this chapter](#reproduce-the-pre-compiled-tray-binary-from-source) for related instructions.
+- [arch-update-git](https://aur.archlinux.org/packages/arch-update-git): Unstable version of Arch-Update, built against the latest commit from the main branch.
+This is mostly used for development and testing purposes, it is not recommended for regular usage.
+- [arch-update-no-tray](https://aur.archlinux.org/packages/arch-update-no-tray): Arch-Update package not including the systray applet (and the related dependencies).
+This stripped down version is useful for people only using Arch-Update fom the CLI (for instance on headless machines / servers), without any use for the systray applet.

 ### From Source

 Install required runtime dependencies: